October 11, 2016

 Today, this segregation isn’t only aided by architecture—it’s also a function of the tech-enabled lifestyle, with its endless array of on-demand services and delivery apps that limit interactions with people of differing views and backgrounds (exposure that would likely serve to increase tolerance).
 A protective bubble of affluence also reduces the need for civic engagement: If you always rely on ride-hailing apps, why would you care if the sidewalk gets cleaned or repaired?

-This last piece that really speaks to how the car divorces the citizen from interest in their city.
-This disinterest often disproportionately punishes the poor and minorities, who inevitably take a large brunt of the pain from throwing up these huge highways.
+This last piece that really speaks to how the car divorces the citizen from interest or even awareness of the broader urban environment.
+This disinterest often disproportionately punishes the poor and minorities, who bear the brunt of the pain when building these huge highways.
 The US Secretary of Transportation, Anthony Foxx, is very candid about the damage highways did to his community as a child.
-And here in Austin, it’s well-known that I-35 was built to cordon off the part of the city populated by black and Latino populations.

 Cars are the privatization of transportation, delivering massive control of the city to the whims of the consumer.
-And this has hurt us in a lot of ways.
+And this has had many, many side-effects, many of them harmful.

 The suburbs have not been altogether good for us.
 Some economists even advocate that if we want economic growth, we should empty the suburbs altogether.

 That’s one aspect.
 The other aspect is that cities are our future – both in how people want to live, and how we, as a species, will fight against climate change.

 III.
 Cities Are the Future – If We Get to Have One, That Is

 The more space you need to do something, the more energy it takes.
 That’s easy to understand.
 Cleaning a giant house is harder than cleaning a small one.
 Sending products through a giant factory is far more resource exhausting than sending them through a small one.